VanceCole/simplefog/README.md

 - Shift / ctrl shape tool modifiers
 - ~~Blur filter should recalcuate pixel width to maintain consistency with zoom level~~
 - Keybindings for changing brush size

-- Config window
--- Allow saving current settings as new default
+- ~~Allow saving current settings as new default~~
--- Visibility options
+- Visibility options
---- ~~Disable autoVis~~
+-- ~~Disable autoVis~~
---- ~~Visibility threshold~~
+-- ~~Visibility threshold~~
---- Reveal based on center of token
+-- Reveal based on center of token
---- Reveal only if entire token visible
+-- Reveal only if entire token visible
---- Reveal if any part of token is visible
+-- Reveal if any part of token is visible

 # bugs
 - sometimes hex grid tool stops drawing certain hexes